jun3453/slack-pr-open-notification-action/README.md

 **boolean (DEFAULT: true)**
 Whether to include the '@here' Slack mention when sending a message.

-#### IS_PR_FROM_FORK
-**boolean (DEFAULT: false)**
-Whether notifications should support PRs from forks.
-By default, only the branch name is listed when sending a message.
-If set to 'true', it will add the branch owner in front of the branch name ('owner:branch' vs 'branch').
-If this option is used, you may need to enable fork pull request workflows under your repository's Actions settings.

 #### MAKE_PRETTY
 **boolean (DEFAULT: false)**
 Pretty prints the information.
 Adds a "See Pull Request" button.